Coffee with Milk (1 Coffee Cup (6 Fl Oz)) and Apple (1 Medium (2 3/4 Inches Dia) (Approx 3 Per Lb))

 How to consume Apple | Coffee With Milk without glucose spikes

-Add a source of protein to your meal, such as a handful of almonds or a small serving of Greek yogurt, which can help slow down the absorption of glucose.
+Add a source of protein or healthy fats to your meal, such as a handful of nuts, a slice of cheese, or a spoonful of almond butter.
+This can help slow down glucose absorption.

 Stay Hydrated